open-socialism/open-socialism-site/assess-dc/metrics/efficiency.md

 ## Competition Is Inefficient

 There a multiple companies making washing machines in isolation.
-They perform the same research, spend lots of money competing on advertising, then use similar amounts of resources doing things like shipping products.
+They perform the same research and spend lots of money competing on advertising.
+They also use similar amounts of resources doing things like shipping products.
 Overall this is a lot of duplication of effort.

-This issue is also seen at a governmental level where the is lots of wastage due to competition between parties.
-Further more, parties sometimes pick inefficient policies because they need a policy that is in opposition to the other major party.
+This issue is also seen at a governmental level where there is lots of wastage due to competition between parties.
+Further more, parties sometimes pick inefficient policies because they need a policy that is in opposition to another major party.

 ## Most Labor Is For The Already Wealthy